By U.S. Naval Forces Europe and Africa / U.S. Sixth Fleet Public Affairs

-Leadership assigned to Commander, Naval Forces Europe-Africa (NAVEUR-NAVAF) participated in Women, Peace and Security (WPS) discussions with South African Navy and Coast Guard leaders, Oct.
+Leadership assigned to Commander, Naval Forces Europe-Africa (NAVEUR-NAVAF) participated in Women, Peace and Security (WPS) discussions with U.S. Coast Guard and South African leaders, Oct.
 6, 2021.

 The event was an introductory forum to share ideas on increasing women participation in the security sector and important areas for human rights development.
 WPS is a critical way to engage with local communities to build relationships, and gain local knowledge and insight.